 Traditional IT has typically focused on making technology work, while business teams do their best to work with the available tools and provide as much value as possible to their customers.
 With Azure, the extra time and effort we’ve saved by not having to deploy infrastructure and manage a traditional datacenter allows us to dedicate more resources to innovating and improving app development.
 Business process-focused telemetry can supply customer-focused insights, and we can access those insights by using built-in Azure tools and dashboards instead of building them first.

 These development-process changes have taught us that our engineers can and should approach app development from the customer’s perspective.
 Our tools help employees know their customers and business better—and we learned more about the business and how to make customer-focused decisions during the development process.

 We established several best practices while we developed the telemetry solution, including:

-- Identify the insights you want to get, then build the visualization.
+- Identify the insights that you want to get, then build the visualization.
 Practical business application is important.
-Don’t let the format and organization of your data dictate the insights you gain from it.
+Don't let the format and organization of your data dictate the insights you gain from it.
 Decide which business insights you want to expose and transform your data and telemetry collection accordingly.